nathanjchapman/aylafavati/README.md

 - Open the Terminal app and navigate to the project on your computer using `cd /Documents/development/websites/aylafavati`)
     - If you have the folder already open in finder, in Terminal you can type `cd ` (add a space), the drag and drop the folder from Finder into the Terminal and it will paste the directory path and you can press `Enter` to navigate there.
+- Always run `git pull` first, just to check for updates.
 - Open the Folder in Sublime Text
 - Make your changes, save the files.
 - Now back in your terminal you can type `git status` to see the files that were edited.